 But these ideas are really popular for a while.

-There was one stone there that was nicknamed the Slaughtering Stone, because rainwater would pool in it and turn red.
+There was one stone there that was nicknamed the slaughtering stone because rainwater would pool in it and turn red.

-The imagination was, you know, this is proof of long-lingering blood, but it's really just the result of algae and iron.
+The imagination was, you know, that this is proof of long-lingering blood, but it's really just the result of algae and iron.

-There's a whole lot of bullshit surrounding Stonehenge, and it appears that Alex believes all of it, to the point where he's able to whip himself into a frenzy just by being near it.
+There's a whole lot of bullshit surrounding Stonehenge, and it appears that Alex believes all of it to the point where he's able to whip himself into a frenzy just by being near it.

 So he gets off this Islamophobic chunk here and starts talking about the night before and how the media was covering things.